jedick/plotmydata/README.md

 - Install R and run `install.packages(c("ellmer", "mcptools", "readr", "ggplot2"))`
 - Install Python with packages listed in `requirements.txt`
 - Put your OpenAI API key in a file named `secret.openai-api-key`
-- Execute `run.sh` to start an R session and launch the ADK web UI
+- Execute `run_web.sh` to start an R session and launch the ADK web UI

 </details>